 Our 13 equity investment strategies span different market capitalization segments and investing styles in both U.S. and non-U.S. markets.
 Each strategy is designed to have a clearly articulated, consistent and replicable investment process that is well-understood by clients and managed to achieve long-term performance.
 Throughout our history, we have expanded our investment management capabilities in a disciplined manner that we believe is consistent with our overall philosophy of offering high value-added investment strategies in growing asset classes.
-We launched our new Global Small-Cap Growth strategy in June 2013.
+We launched our new Global Small-Cap Growth strategy in June 2013, and we are currently establishing our sixth autonomous investment team, which will manage a high income strategy.
+We expect to launch this strategy, which will be our first fixed income strategy, in the first half of 2014.